SAP-samples/btp-integration-toolkit-lite/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-integration-toolkit-lite)](https://api.reuse.software/info/github.com/SAP-samples/btp-integration-toolkit-lite)

 # Welcome to ITK Lite 4 Procurement
-Welcome to the sample use case of the ITK Lite 4 Procurement BTP application.
-This application developed on the Cloud Application Programming Model (CAP) is a possible alternative to the current ITK running as command line utility to transfer master, transactional, and spend data between your SAP Ariba system and your back-end ERP environment.
+Welcome to the sample use case of the ITK Lite 4 Procurement application.
+This open source application developed using the Cloud Application Programming Model (CAP) will help as refernece for customers developing applications internally as a possible alternative to the current ITK running as command line utility to transfer master, transactional, and spend data between your SAP Ariba system and your back-end ERP environment.

 ## Requirements
 This solution utilizes BTP Services.
-If customer wants to this open source as reference to develop solution integrating to SAP ariba.
-Below are pre-requisite services for this application.
+If customers wants to use a different technology integrating to SAP Ariba and SFTP, the source code can be used as a guidance.
+Below are pre-requisite services for using this application. \
 a.
 SAP Credential Store \
 b.
 SAP Hana Cloud DB (or) PostgreSQL on SAP BTP, hyperscaler \
 c.
 SAP Application Logging Service for SAP BTP \